-The TSX has seen leaders of the cannabis industry join its listing and offer investors a new venue for cannabis ventures.
-These include massive license producers (LPs) expanding their product and brands overseas.
+The TSX has seen leaders of the cannabis industry join its ranks, offering investors a new venue for cannabis ventures.
+These include massive licensed producers (LPs) expanding their product and brands.

-These companies are leaders in the industry thanks to their rapid growth and capability to upgrade into the TSX.
-They lead in terms of large-scale developments and the means of their cannabis production.
+These companies are leaders in the industry thanks to their rapid growth and capability to upgrade to the TSX.
+They lead in terms of large-scale developments and usually size of market cap.

-Here INN offers investors a growing list of all cannabis-related companies listed on the TSX.
+For those interested in how to invest in cannabis, here the Investing News Network offers a growing list of all cannabis-related companies listed on the TSX in alphabetical order.

 Also licensed under the ACMPR, much like other companies on the Canadian marijuana stocks, Aphria is located in Leamington, Ontario.
 The company self-describes itself as “truly powered by sunlight”, which they state allows for natural growing conditions to produce safe medical cannabis products.

-Aphria made its strategic entrance to the US cannabis market through Liberty Health Sciences (CSE:LHS; OTCBB:LHSIF), which seeks and partners with cannabis companies in the US.
+Aphria made its strategic entrance to the US cannabis market through Liberty Health Sciences (CSE:LHS), which seeks and partners with cannabis companies in the US.
 Their first market is in Florida.
 Despite its interest in the American market, the company was forced to dump its assets south of the border due to regulations issues with the TMX Group.
-Aphria sold its stake in an Arizona producer to Liberty Health and plans to let go of its own stake in Liberty Health.

 Aurora Cannabis (TSX:ACB)